zuavra/nginx-ip-whitelister/README.md

 The following headers can optionally be passed to the validator from Nginx to impose additional condition upon the requests.

 The header names are case insensitive.
-Each of these headers can be used multiple times.
+Most of these headers can be used multiple times (exceptions are noted below).

 > Please don't use commas or semicolons inside header values, they sometimes cause header libraries to split the value into separate ones.

 * `x-nipw-key`: Define additional authentication keys that will only apply to this proxy host.
+* `x-nipw-key-isolation`: Value can be *"enabled" (default)* or "disabled" (case-insensitive).
+This header is only processed once.
+When key isolation is enabled it prevents keys from being used by multiple IPs at the same time; once an IP has been whitelisted the key it used can't be used again until the IP expires.
 * `x-nipw-netmask-allow`: Define one or more IP network masks to allow.
 An IP that doesn't match any of these masks will be rejected.
 * `x-nipw-netmask-deny`: Define one or more IP network masks to deny.
 An IP that matches any of these masks will be rejected.
 These headers will be ignored if any `-netmask-allow` headers are defined.
 * `x-nipw-geoip-allow`: Define one or more two-letter ISO-3166-1 country codes to allow.
 An IP that doesn't match any of these countries will be rejected.
 Private IPs always pass this check.